dynamsoft-docs/barcode-reader-docs/programming/features/barcode-scan-region-mobile.md

 ## Set an Region of Interest on a Still Image

 The library scan the entire image by default when localizing the barcodes.
 However, if only a specific region of the image or video is required to locate the barcode, you can define a Region of Interest (ROI) via the target ROI parameter to restrict the scan area.
-The parameter can be set either via the `SimlifiedCaptureVisionSettings` or a JSON parameter template.
+The parameter can be set either via the `SimplifiedCaptureVisionSettings` or a JSON parameter template.

 > Notes:
 >
-> - You can either configure these settings via the `SimlifiedCaptureVisionSettings` struct or via a JSON template.
+> - You can either configure these settings via the `SimplifiedCaptureVisionSettings` struct or via a JSON template.
-> - When using `SimlifiedCaptureVisionSettings`, you can only specify one region.
+> - When using `SimplifiedCaptureVisionSettings`, you can only specify one region.
 > - When using JSON template, you can specify more than one region.

 ### Specify a ROI via SimplifiedCaptureVisionSettings